What up y’all, I’m Rob Level, and today we are talking about eight tricks for freestyling I learned from rapping my whole life.

 Number ONE: DON’T TRIP ON RHYMING

 When it comes to freestyling, don’t worry about rhyming every single line all the time.

 When you’re getting comfortable with it, the most important thing is to keep it going.
 The longer and longer you can make your freestyles, you’ll feel yourself getting better and becoming a more skilled rapper.

 You’ll be able to keep going through distractions or interruptions.
-Think about the flow and the continued freestyle more than just the words being said – after all, it’s just a freestyle and it don’t matter.
+Think about the flow and the continued freestyle more than just the words being said – after all, it’s just a freestyle and it doesn’t matter.

-What matters is you being more confident to holding the flow and holding people’s attention for longer spans of time.
+What matters is you being more confident in holding the flow and holding people’s attention for longer spans of time.
 So focus on that and don’t trip on word choice when it comes to freestyle, especially as you’re practicing to get better.

 NUMBER TWO: FREESTYLING ISN’T FREE